 Harrah’s is located in the heart of the Las Vegas Strip, boasting 2,530 guestrooms and 87,000 square feet of gaming furnished with over 1,380 slot machines and 90 table games.

-Things To Do at Harrah’s Las Vegas
+Things To Do at Harrah’s

 Pete Vallee stars as Big Elvis: Another free show that calls the Piano Bar home, the legendary Pete Vallee plays both top hits and deep tracks as part of his Elvis tribute show several days a week.

 Play Keno: Harrah’s offers one of the last live keno games on the Strip.
 For those unfamiliar, the premise of the game involves players guessing which numbered balls will be pulled from a bowl.
 The more numbers you guess right, the more you win.

 Things To Do Near Harrah’s

 For those looking to eat cheap on the Strip, Harrah’s is located in a good spot.
-Just outside the north entrance of the property is a McDonalds, Chipotle, Chinese, and pizza by the slice spot.
+Just outside the north entrance of the property is a McDonald’s, Chipotle, Chinese, and Pizza by the slice spot.

-Just to the south of Harrah’s is the LINQ Promenade which boasts an impressive amount of shopping, dining, and bar options anchored by the High Roller Observation Wheel.
-If taking a spin on the 550 foot tall High Roller, we suggest the open bar package, which we’ve found to be a good value.
-Stopping into O’Sheas and grabbing a Frozen Bailey’s cocktail, which is essentially a boozy malt, is also something to consider.
+Just to the south of Harrah’s is the LINQ Promenade which boasts an impressive amount of shopping, activities, dining, and bars, anchored by the High Roller Observation Wheel.
+There’s even a bar made entirely of ice.